papabryce/nvim-config/README.md

 # papabryce's nvim (based on kickstart.nvim)

+## alex guide (for idiots)
+1. clone with `git clone git@github.com:papabryce/nvim-config.git "${XDG_CONFIG_HOME:-$HOME/.config}"/nvim`
+2. install fzf and ripgrep with `sudo pacman -S fzf && sudo pacman -S ripgrep`
+3. start up nvim with `nvim`
+4. type `:Lazy`, then type a capital `S`, this will install all plugins.
+When it is done, exit with `q`
+5. type `:Mason`, then type a capital `S`, this will install all LSPs.
+When it is done, exit with `q`
+6. uninstall vscode with `sudo pacman -R code` (or whatever godforsaken binary you have installed)
+7. profit

 ## install

 Neovim's configurations are located under the following paths, depending on your OS: